WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/DataDictionary/CLR.md

 CLR Data Dictionary
 ===================
-Call Leg Record(CLR), lists the standard fields and measures aggregated at Queue level.
-TThe following fields are available from the API from a CLR record.
+Call Leg Record (CLR)- It lists the standard fields and measures aggregated at Queue level.
+TThe following fields are available in a CLR record.

 Note - These fields are only applicable for the API and not Analyzer UI.